bcrant/diy-data-blog/LifeAfterSpreadsheets-PythonForProductivePeople.md

 <br>

 ### Keep it Simple
 One of the best skills you can develop to increase your productivity is an awareness of when you have wandered into the deep end.
 For the ultra-curious it can be easy to get lost in the specifics, and look for a solution where there is not one.

-It takes much more time to force the wrong tool to behave the right way than it does to find the right tool.
+It takes much more time to force the wrong tool(s) to behave the right way than it does to find the right tool.
 This is reinforced by some of the observations in [The Zen of Python](https://www.python.org/dev/peps/pep-0020/):

 > Simple is better than complex.
 > Complex is better than complicated.